Tuskegee Airman, 97, invited to appear at Omaha's Memorial Day parade

 After the parade, the Marine Corps Band will perform patriotic songs in a concert at the Gene Leahy Mall’s outdoor performance pavilion.

-Parked along the mall at 11th and Douglas Streets will be a free exhibit called RISE ABOVE, celebrating the legacy of both the Tuskegee Airmen and the Women Airforce Service Pilots (WASPs), who flew important training and aircraft-delivery missions during World War II.
+Parked along the mall at 11th and Douglas Streets will be a free exhibit called RISE ABOVE, celebrating the legacy of both the Tuskegee Airmen and the Women Airforce Service Pilots, who flew important training and aircraft-delivery missions during World War II.

 The exhibit, sponsored by the Commemorative Air Force, is a mobile theater inside a semitrailer truck.
 It features films on the women and African American pilots who overcame prejudice and institutional barriers to serve their country.